anovak-lab/group_resources/computing/pinchot.md

 [here](https://answers.uillinois.edu/illinois/page.php?id=47629).
 If you already have a VPN client, simply enter `vpn.illinois.edu` and "Connect."

+Once you are logged in, you will be in your home directory.
+Prof. Novak compiles various code projects in a shared location at `/shared/data`.

 ## Python API

 You will need to install the OpenMC Python API in your user space, even if you are using